MS: Freshwater Sciences & Technology (Professional Track) MS

-More than 90% of our students land well-paying jobs in their chosen field or begin a PhD program right out of school.
+More than 95% of our students land well-paying jobs in their chosen field or begin a PhD program.
 Our job placement rate is high because faculty and staff work with students to explore freshwater careers, build a network and develop the professional skills that will help them land a job.

 Required career development coursework helps you develop essential leadership skills and build real-world connections through mock interviews, resume-building activities, elevator pitches and mentorships with industry leaders in water-related organizations.

 An internship with a water-related business, government or nonprofit organization gives you the experiences and connections to launch your career while you’re still in school.